 Sage Settlement Consulting is committed to providing plaintiff attorneys and their clients with innovative financial solutions.
-To that end, we work with reputable partners to provide market-based structured settlements as an alternative to life insurance-based structured settlement programs.
+To that end, we work with reputable partners to provide market-based structured settlements as an alternative to or in combination with life insurance-based structured settlement programs.

 Why Choose a Market-Based Structured Settlement?

 Many claimants and attorneys find that market-based structured settlements provide the opportunity to receive tax-free income or tax-deferred income while enjoying market-driven growth potential.